pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-11-debugging-elixir.md

   - VSCode
 ---

+{{< alert "secondary" >}}
+Different techniques to help you debug code in Elixir.
+{{< /alert >}}

+![](https://media.giphy.com/media/3o6ZtksqDdL9K3u4rC/giphy.gif)

 > Debugging is being the detective in crime movies where you are also the murderer.

-![](https://media.giphy.com/media/3o6ZtksqDdL9K3u4rC/giphy.gif)

 Detectives have tools to help them.
-They can be old-fashioned Sherlock Holmes and need a magnifying glass or go full CSI and have a computer that cross-checks fingerprints slowly showing one at a time on the tv screen. 🤦
+They can be old-fashioned like Sherlock Holmes and need a magnifying glass or go full CSI and have a computer that cross-checks fingerprints slowly showing one at a time on the tv screen. 🤦

-You will indeed commit crimes 💩🐛 during development, so what tools does Elixir have to get your back?
+You will indeed commit crimes 💩🐛 during development, so what tools does Elixir have to help you?

-## Old school _IO.puts_
+## Old school `IO.puts`

 ![](https://media.giphy.com/media/3oEjHD20zWeDvGWoF2/giphy.gif)